donejs/donejs/docs/place-my-order.md

 #### Test the view model

-With those fake data available we can test our view model by changing `src/restaurant/list/list_test.js` to:
+With fake data in place, we can test our view model by changing `src/restaurant/list/list_test.js` to:

 ```
 import QUnit from 'steal-qunit';